infinum/eightshift-forms/src/Hooks/Variables.md

 ## Set Google reCaptcha

-This variables will set Google reCaptcha site and secret keys and you will not be able to change it from the admin.
+These variables will set Google reCaptcha site and secret keys and you will not be able to change it from the admin.

-This two keys must be used together!!!
+These two keys must be used together!!!

 string:
 ```php